 Seemingly the most common type of NFT art available is programmable art, intertwining creativity and technology.
 There are thousands of limited edition 4D moving artwork pieces that can be programmed to change upon different circumstances being met.
-With the use of oracles and smart contracts, artists have created images that respond according to the price fluctuation of crypto assets.
+With the use of oracles and smart contracts, artists have created images that respond according to the price fluctuation of crypto tokens.
 For example, a picture of the Mona Lisa has been digitally recreated to smile as the price of ETH is going up, and to frown if the price has gone down.

 The traditional fine arts industry appears to be showing interest in blockchain technology, through the use of tokenizing real-life artwork.
 The use of IoT (internet of things) and blockchain, means one can scan a code on a sticker placed on the back of a painting, and register as the owner of the piece on the blockchain.
 The blockchain could then display an artwork’s full history of previous owners and prices sold for.

 Following the completion of a course, a certificate is usually received in either a hard (paper) or soft (online) copy.
 Most employers and universities will require copies of these certificates as part of the referencing process before offering someone a position in a company firm or educational institution.

 Having a personal license or certification recorded on the blockchain as an NFT saves countless hours of administrative processes finding, checking, and verifying records.
 It also provides an easy way for a graduate to safely and securely store the evidence of their education, without the worry of it getting lost or deleted in the future.